-Post engagement is the amount of time your post has been engaged with; basically it measures the number of likes, comments, and shares your post receives from your audience.
-Higher engagement rates means your brand has a large reach.
+Post engagement is the amount of time your post has been engaged with; basically, it measures the number of likes, comments, and shares your post receives from your audience.
+Higher engagement rates mean your brand has a large reach.
 When wanting to increase engagement levels, the focus should be on the quality of the content.
 Take a look at your competition and how they’re performing - knowing what interests your audience and benchmarking successful brands will give you a head start on creating content that is highly engageable and actually interesting to your target audience.

-Like we mentioned before, the engagement performance is not only about the ego-boost of how many likes your post gets, but it also directly affects the visibility of your posts on the different platforms.
+As we mentioned before, the engagement performance is not only about the ego-boost of how many likes your post gets, but it also directly affects the visibility of your posts on the different platforms.

 Click-through rate (CTR)

-Just like with emails, the click-through rate indicates the amount of times people have taken action on your social media post or ad: whether it’s clicking on a link or a call-to-action.
+Just like with emails, the click-through rate indicates the number of times people have taken action on your social media post or ad: whether it’s clicking on a link or a call-to-action.
 The reason this is so important to track is pretty straightforward: a low CTR means your choice of wording in the titles or copies isn’t appealing enough to your target audience.
-The problem might not even be that your copies are wrong, you can just be targeting the wrong audiences, reaching the wrong demographics and even spending money on the wrong keywords.
+The problem might not even be that your copies are wrong, you can just be targeting the wrong audiences, reaching the wrong demographics, and even spending money on the wrong keywords.